s10wen/kapow-skeleton/README.md

 ## About

 The Kapow!
+Skeleton empowers you to get up and running with WordPress development using Vagrant, whilst taking advantage of the front-end, tooling and theme goodness that the other modules have to offer.

-Skeleton consists of the following:
+The Skeleton consists of the following:

 - A clearly defined folder structure
 - A comprehensive .gitignore file